1938 Redlining Map of Bed-Stuy

 1847

-EXPERT FROM A SERMON BY REV. WILLIAM T. DIXON IN 1897
+EXCERPT FROM A SERMON BY REV. WILLIAM T. DIXON IN 1897

 “…the [Church’s] foundation was built, and the cornerstone was laid on May 18, 1848 with appropriate exercises.
 The Church house was dedicated in 1848.”